TylerTemp/SaintsField/README.md

 *   `float rotX = 0f, float rotY = 0f, float rotZ = 0f`: rotation of the disc related to `space`
 *   `string rotCallback = null`: use a callback or a field value as the rotation.
 The value must be a `Quaternion`
 *   `EColor eColor = EColor.White`: line color of the disc
-*   `string colorCallback = null`: If it's starting with `#`, use a html color for the line.
+*   `string color = null`: If it's starting with `#`, use a html color for the line.
 Otherwise, use a callback or a field value as the color.
 The value must be a `Color`

 ```csharp
 using SaintsField;